genomehubs/goat-ui/static/projects/erga-pil.md

 **GoaT Search Term:** ERGA-PIL

-::grid[**ERGA** is an effort to generate reference genomes representing European biodiversity.
-To demonstrate the feasibility of continent-wide collaboration, ERGA has launched a Pilot Project; established, funded, and driven entirely by its members.
-For more information access ERGA-PIL official project page at https://www.erga-biodiversity.eu/pilot-project.]{size=8}
+::grid[The **ERGA Pilot** Project is an initiative of the European Reference Genome Atlas (ERGA) community that aimed to develop and test the first decentralised, accessible, equitable, and inclusive model for producing high-quality reference genomes across Europe.
+For more information please visit the ERGA website at https://www.erga-biodiversity.eu/. ]{size=8}

 **Bioproject ID** PRJEB47820

-**Main Contact**: pilot(at)erga-biodiversity.eu
+**Main Contact**: ERGA Management - contact@erga-biodiversity.eu

 ::grid[ ]{size=4}